Safety systems

 Smoke detection systems

-Smoke detectors are widely used, and will sound a piercing alarm if they detect smoke.
-In our more modern buildings, they will also alert the fire service.
+Smoke detectors are widely used, and will sound an alarm if they detect smoke.
+In our more modern buildings, they will also alert Fire and Emergency NZ (FENZ).

 Note: If a smoke detector starts beeping at a slow interval, it is indicating a fault that must be reported to Property Services via the Staff Service Centre.